Tucson's craft distilling industry muscling into brewing's territory

 An ode to cultures

-Town Under Black in September relaunched its whiskey distilling after spending the spring and summer making hand sanitizer that it donated to Native American reservations in Northern Arizona, including the Yavapai Apache tribe and the Ute Mountain Utes, whose land is on the Colorado side of the Four Corners region.
+Town Under Black in September relaunched its whiskey distilling after spending the spring and summer making hand sanitizer that it donated to Native American reservations in Northern Arizona, including the Navajo and Hopi tribes.

 The distillery — launched in 2017 by anthropologist Beck Caroli and her fiancée, former Pima County public defender Vladimir Novokshchenov — is the only distillery in the state to employ heritage brewing techniques that borrow from traditions that date back to the late 1800s and early 1900s that Caroli witnessed firsthand from her field work in Mexico, Kenya and Madagascar.